azzraa/microcredentials-webapp/docs/README.md

 - **Apply for microcredentials**: Users can apply for credentials by submitting work, skills, and documents.
 - **Evaluate applications**: Evaluators can review applications and provide feedback.

-## Folder Structure

-Here’s an overview of the folder structure:

-...

 ## Usage

 Once the app is running, you will be able to: